-The Ultimate Foodie Guide to eating in Lisbon
+The Ultimate Foodie Guide: 50 best spots to eat in Lisbon

 Whether it’s the most impossible reservation to book in the hottest restaurant in Principe Real, or the illegal Chinese diner hidden in a residential building in Chinatown, there are endless options for dining in Lisbon's lively food-and-drink scene.